hanishkvc/prgs-docs-spreadsheetkvc/README.md

 NOTE: While deleting rows or cols, the deleted row or col's address refered in other cells, is not touched/modified.
 However subsequent row/col's addresses are udpated suitably.

+Set dirty flag in more places, so that program doesnt just silently quit, if user has not written any possible|potential changes to a file.

 ## Vasudhaiva Kutumbakam (the World is One Family)